-Upgrades vs Re-Implementation when Updating ERP
+Upgrades vs Re-Implementation when Updating Microsoft Dynamics

 While technology is a crucial tool in our lives and businesses, the reality is that it frequently changes faster than we can keep up, and the ERP software industry is no exception.
 To many, it feels like once you have gotten the latest version, the next is already being developed or released.